Skip to content

 Sessions often last 10 to 20 minutes.

-How soon do clients see results?
+How soon do clients notice results?

-Does red light therapy hurt?
+Does red light therapy feel uncomfortable?

 Can it pair with other treatments?